 There are things that we naturally forget as we grow up.
 We forget that tying our shoes is a miracle, that mastering the potty is worthy of awards.
-We forget how fun it is to play with our food, or to dance, just because you want to.
+We forget how fun it is to play with our food or to dance, just because you want to.
 And sometimes, we even forget how to smile.

 Luckily for me, I am one of those few, that insists on growing up, without forgetting.
-From talking about superheroes, to riding my bicycle to work, I love being around children not just to teach them, but to learn from them.
+From talking about superheroes to riding my bicycle to work, I love being around children not just to teach them, but to learn from them.

-But, why is a sense of humor important in child development, anyways?
+But, why is a sense of humor important in child development, anyway?
 Will it really make a difference in your child’s life?
 A well-developed sense of humor allows children to be happier and more optimistic.
-Their self-esteem will rise for it, and be more resilient, which will lead to a better reaction during stressful situations.
-We’ve all heard how people who laugh more are healthier, and as studies continue to show, there is definite correlation between a better heart, and your overall health, just from smiling.
+Their self-esteem will rise for it, and be more resilient, which will lead to a better reaction to stressful situations.
+We’ve all heard how people who laugh more are healthier, and as studies continue to show, there is a definite correlation between a better heart, and your overall health, just from smiling.

 Interestingly, research also shows that a sense of humor is learned, not inherited.
 What this means, for us, is that yes, it will make a big difference.
 Showing empathy when a child is sad, and modeling towards a happy attitude, is not just realistic, it’s strategic.
 Recognizing that our children also feel emotions, also seek recognition, and also need a sense of belonging, will allow you to better connect with your child.
-Laughing at their jokes, and even taking it a step further, by making yourself the pun of the joke, is a bonding experience on it’s own.
+Laughing at their jokes, and even taking it a step further, by making yourself the pun of the joke, is a bonding experience on its own.
 Children feel relieved when they see an adult get down on their level.

 When a child walks into my classroom, I always try to make them smile.
 Not, by asking them, but by allowing them to determine humor on their own terms.
 Being silly means more than just smiling a lot.
 It means letting your child look into the eyes of a peer, and to feel understood.
 To feel at ease.
 It’s hard to be intimidated or afraid, with a smile on your face, and many a “first day of school” have taught me this.
-Sillyness means empowering, by showing your child that it’s okay to not be perfect.
+Silliness means empowering, by showing your child that it’s okay to not be perfect.

 So, ride a bike!
 Sing some songs!
 Make a fort out of blankets, and dance, even when everybody’s looking.
-Because the most important person that does look, will be your child.
+Because the most important person that does look will be your child.
 And, those silly moments, are worth more than gold.